Last reviewed on 15th September 2023 by Martin Alexander (Mortgage Advisor)

 Mortgage brokers for sole traders

 The advisors we work with specialise in self-employed mortgages and understand lender criteria in great depth.
 Although you may be able to secure a mortgage without an advisor, having an advisor ensures you’re getting the best deal that you qualify for.

 If you’ve recently become a sole trader, you’ll benefit from the expertise of an advisor.
-An advisor can ensure your application is structured the best way to approach the right lenders based on your circumstances.
+An advisor can ensure your application is structured in the best way to approach the right lenders based on your circumstances.